picasso566/pve-nas/README.md

 ## 4.9.
 NAS Root Password

-The default root password is 'ahuacate'.
+The default root password is 'picasso566'.
 You can always change it at a later stage.

 <hr>